5 Key Areas Of Planning As You Approach Divorce

 - Will your spouse cooperate in settlement negotiations?

 Talk over these and other critical issues as you and your attorney put a workable plan of action in place.
 Divorce can be difficult, but it does not have to be a mystery or unpredictable.
 Let a Beverly Hills Divorce lawyer with 22 years of experience help map out a tailored plan to your situation.

 Talk To A Lawyer About These 5 Essential Divorce Planning Issues And More

-The Law Office of Bradley S. Sandler A Professional Corporation is a Los Angeles Family attorney in Beverly Hills and is available to help you get your planning off and running when divorce in Beverly Hills or issues related to Spousal Support in Beverly Hills or Southern California is on the way into your life.
+The Law Office of Bradley S. Sandler A Professional Corporation is a Los Angeles area Family attorney located in Beverly Hills and is available to help you get your planning off and running when divorce in Beverly Hills or issues related to Spousal Support in Los Angeles or Southern California is on the way into your life.
 Call 310-246-3900 or send an email to Bradley@sandlerlawfirm.com to request a meeting and get started.